lucidnz/Bootstrapify-4/README.md

 # Bootstrapify 4

-Bootstrapify 4 is a complete rebuild of the popular Shopify theme framework ready for Bootstrap 4.
+Bootstrapify 4 ~~is~~ _was_ going to be a complete rebuild of the popular Shopify theme framework ready for Bootstrap 4.
+However while in development we realised two things:

+1. Shopify's version of sass would mean that we can't use Bootstrap 4, unless we compiled locally.
+2. Bootstrap is not always the right tool for the job.

+But we wanted to release this anyway.
+Don't despair because it is stable-ish and has successfully been used [in](http://www.liannbellis.co.nz/) [the](http://www.laineehermsen.co.nz/) [wild](http://www.phd.co.nz/).

+So if it is the rght _tool_ for your job then you are more than welcome to use it, and if you do then let us know because we'd like to see what you've done.

 ## Setup